Peaceful teachings of Islam

 The Role of the Quran in Promoting Peace

 The Quran is the ultimate source of guidance for Muslims and is filled with verses that highlight the importance of peace.
+Readers who want to explore the context and meaning behind Quranic verses on peace more deeply can Learn Tafsir Online.
 Here are some notable examples:

 Here, the Quran advises responding to hostility with kindness, transforming adversaries into allies.